Module manager: Yasar Awais

 This module is not approved as a discovery module

-This lecture-based module examines the historical and theoretical foundations of urban development, focusing primarily on European contexts.
+This module examines the historical and theoretical foundations of urban development, focusing primarily on European contexts.
 It traces the origins and evolution of urban environments from prehistory to the present, analysing how technological advancements have shaped spatial organization.
 Students will explore key theories of urbanism and assess development processes within regulatory frameworks.
 Through case studies and literature, the module investigates urban forms through the medieval period, the transformative impacts of the Renaissance and Industrial Revolution, and the modern redefinitions of urbanism driven underpinned by theory.
 Learning activities include a group study project and an individual essay, fostering both collaborative and independent research skills.

 Students will gain an understanding of the forms, origins and processes of urban development.
 Knowledge of social, environmental and economic factors as affecting urbanism will help to promote a critical approach to design issues as affected by current policy as well as alternative models.